disquisitioner/Legacy_Arduino_Collection/Hexbright/README.md

 **Community Code**

 I've grabbed a few of community versions for reference and probably future modifications.
 You'll find them here as `hexbright_factory` (the version that comes pre-installed on HexBright) and `hexbright4` (which uses the built-in accelerometer to enable interesting additional control modes).
+Newer versions might be available on the official repository, so if you're interested in doing anything with these you should check there first.